Oliver Sipple: Later years and death

 According to a 2006 article in The Washington Post, Sipple went through a period of estrangement with his parents, but the family later reconciled with him.
 Sipple's brother, George, told the newspaper, "[Our parents] accepted it.
 That was all.
 They didn't like it, but they still accepted.
 He was welcomed.
 Only thing was: Don't bring a lot of your friends."
 However, other sources indicate that Sipple's parents never fully accepted him.
 His mother, just after news broke of Sipple's sexual orientation, hung up on Sipple, saying she never wished to speak to him again.
 His father is said to have told Sipple's brother to "forget [he had] a brother."
 Finally, when his mother died, his father did not allow him to attend her funeral.

-Although deemed 100% Disabled by the USVA, prior to thwarting the attempt, Sipple did not have a history of alcohol abuse and maintained his physical fitness (the best he could) as proven by his clearing the crowd and covering the 12-metre distance before grabbing the shooter’s arm after she took aim again and fired another round.
-Sipple’s action caused her to miss President Ford, and he denied her more attempts as he restrained her until USSS agents arrived.
 Sipple's mental and physical health sharply declined over the years.
-He drank heavily, was diagnosed with schizophrenia, fitted with a pacemaker, and gained weight.
-The incident brought him so much attention that, later in life, while drinking, he would express regret about grabbing Moore's gun.
+He began to drink heavily, was diagnosed with schizophrenia and fitted with a pacemaker, and gained weight.
+He sometimes expressed regret about grabbing Moore's gun because of the publicity it had brought him.
 On February 2, 1989, an acquaintance, Wayne Friday, found Sipple dead in his San Francisco apartment, with a bottle of Jack Daniel's next to him and the television still on.
 The San Francisco coroner estimated Sipple had been dead for approximately 10 days.
 He was 47 years old.
 Ford and his wife sent a letter of sympathy to Sipple's family and friends.
 He was buried in Golden Gate National Cemetery south of San Francisco.

-Sipple's $334-per-month apartment near San Francisco's Tenderloin District was found with many newspaper clippings of his actions, including a framed letter from the White House.
-A letter addressed to the friends of Sipple was on display for a short period after his death at the New Belle Saloon: